Mikkeren/GameOfLife/README.md

 # GameOfLife
-An attempt at implementing Conway's Game of Life, with a JavaScript canvas as the viewport.
+An attempt at implementing Conway's Game of Life, with TypeScript and a HTML5 canvas.